scheduleonce/once-ui/projects/ui/src/lib/once-dialog/README.md

 ## Using OnceDialog Service

-The `dialog` service can be used to open modal dialogs with Themes and Animation.
+The `dialog` service can be used to open modal dialogs.

 A dialog is opened by calling the `open` method with a component to be loaded.
 The open method will return an instance of `dialogReference`.
 The input properties can be passed optional in second argument.